-Panthers rally, top Golden Knights 3-2 in OT of Game 3 of Stanley Cup final
+Panthers rally, top Golden Knights 3-2 in OT of Game 3 of Stanley Cup Final

-The Panthers are 7-0 in these playoffs in OT — actually winning more games in extra sessions than they’ve won in regulation.

-“We’re the Cats,” Verhaeghe said.
-“We have whatever lives we have, but it’s awesome.
-It shows how great our team is and the guys on our team have no quit in them.”
+Carter Verhaeghe scored 4:27 into overtime and the Florida Panthers pulled off some more postseason dramatics to beat the Vegas Golden Knights 3-2 in Game 3 of the Stanley Cup Final on Thursday night.

-Matthew Tkachuk tied it with 2:13 left in the third period for the Panthers, who got the franchise’s first title-series game win in seven tries.
-Florida had to fend off a power play to start overtime, and Verhaeghe got the winner with Tkachuk providing some traffic in front of the net.
+Matthew Tkachuk tied it with 2:13 left in the third period for the Panthers, who got the franchise's first title-series game win in seven tries.
+Florida had to fend off a power play to start overtime, and Verhaeghe got the winner from the slot to get the Panthers within 2-1 in the series.

-“I had a little bit of time to walk in and shoot,” Verhaeghe said.
-“I’m so happy it went in.”

 Game 4 is Saturday night.